turnerdev/janet-nix/README.md

 ## Prerequisites

-Install dependencies for the current project create a lockfile:
+Install dependencies for the current project and create a lockfile:

 ```bash
 jpm deps